Tough Meat Challenges Can Be Licked

 As a result, independent meat processors have their hands full and schedules booked at least 12 months in advance.
 In addition, they are trying to find ways to expand capacity, add workforce and create efficiencies to lessen the wait for farmers to bring their livestock to market.

-On the federal level, President Joe Biden earlier this month outlined plans to distribute $1 billion from the federal coronavirus relief package to help independent meat processors expand and better compete.
+On the federal level, President Joe Biden last month outlined plans to distribute $1 billion from the federal coronavirus relief package to help independent meat processors expand and better compete.
 The package also includes money to train workers in the industry and improve working conditions.

-That federal effort is aimed not only at cutting exorbitantly high meat prices for consumers but also at leveling the playing field for smaller independent meat.
+That federal effort is aimed not only at cutting exorbitantly high meat prices for consumers but also at leveling the playing field for smaller independent meat processors.

 While such state and federal monetary assistance is well and good, another problem arguably more serious and harder to solve is the same problem plaguing most businesses and industries in the United States these days: skinny workforces.